ralanbowman/ralanbowman.github.io/pages/docs/portfolio/portfolio.md

 The Style Guide and Word List were created to ensure that all company communications (documentation, website copy, marketing releases, etc.) were consistent in style and wording.

-The How I work section explains some of the tools and methodologies I’ve used to manage projects and produce documentation.
+The How I Work section explains some of the tools and methodologies I’ve used to manage projects and produce documentation.

 * [**UsesThis / The Setup API**](/uses-this-api.html) - documentation for a small RESTful JSON API
 * [**ViewDNS API**](/viewdns-api.html) - documentation for a small selection of RESTful API calls in JSON and XML